opencv/opencv/doc/tutorials/features2d/homography/homography.markdown

 Visually, it is hard to distinguish a difference between the result image from the homography computed from the camera displacement and the one estimated with @ref cv::findHomography function.

+#### Exercise

+This demo shows you how to compute the homography transformation from two camera poses.
+Try to perform the same operations, but by computing N inter homography this time.
+Instead of computing one homography to directly warp the source image to the desired camera viewpoint, perform N warping operations to the see the different transformations operating.

+You should get something similar to this video:

 ### Demo 4: Decompose the homography matrix {#tutorial_homography_Demo4}

 OpenCV 3 contains the function @ref cv::decomposeHomographyMat which allows to decompose the homography matrix to a set of rotations, translations and plane normals.